apache/hop/engine/src/main/java/org/apache/hop/core/util/serialization/README.md

-Classes in this package support serializing/deserializing StepMetaInterface objects by leveraging MetadataInjection annotations, eliminating the need to write tedious metadata serialization code.
+Classes in this package support serializing/deserializing TransformMetaInterface objects by leveraging MetadataInjection annotations, eliminating the need to write tedious metadata serialization code.

 The simplest way for a step to use this strategy is to extend